Kids scrambling over the grotto at Ferndell. Photo courtesy of Meghan Rose

 4100 S La Cienega Blvd.

 Kenneth Hahn Park provides an array of gentle nature walks spread throughout 308-acres.
 In addition to the duck pond, wooden bridges, and waterfalls, there are children's play and picnic areas and baseball, soccer, and basketball areas.
 There are also more challenging trails that provide nice views of the city.
 I find the park more peaceful on weekdays, and of course that is also when parking is free.
 Although there is a big oil rig not too far off, it still feels like a small oasis in the middle of the big city.

 Baldwin Hills Scenic Overlook.
 Photo by Tracie Hall/CC-BY-2.0

-6300 Hetzler Rd
+6300 Hetzler Rd.

-580 Los Liones Drive
+580 Los Liones Dr.

 Los Liones Trail is a mile from the Pacific Ocean in a lush canyon of rock, ivy, and ancient sea shells.
 After 1.3 miles and 550 feet of elevation gain, the trail arrives at a ridge-top clearing that looks down on the Pacific Palisades.
 On clear days Catalina Island is visible.
 For older children and adults, continue on the fire road for an even more challenging hike to Parker Mesa.
 To get to the trailhead, take Los Liones Drive, the second left off Sunset Blvd from PCH and just 1/3 of a mile from the beach.
-When the hike gets overly rigorous, one can choose to turn around and come down the trail, which is what I do with my toddler.
+When the hike gets overly rigorous, just turn around and come down the trail, which is exactly what I do with my toddler.
 Just the short walk to the trail head is rewarding enough!
 Bring water and sunscreen.
-Note that on some reviews I have read that there has been a cougar siting; cougars are most active at dusk and dawn but can roam at any time of the day or night and in all seasons.
+Note that on some reviews I have read that there has been a cougar sighting; cougars are most active at dusk and dawn but can roam at any time of the day or night and in all seasons.
 That said, in all of my hiking experience, I have never seen a cougar, or even a snake.

 Ladera Linda Community Center

-32201 Forrestal Drive
+32201 Forrestal Dr.

-Rancho Palos Verdes, CA 90275
+Rancho Palos Verdes

 This easy access, mild to moderate hike includes native wildlife habitats and marked trails that wind around the top of the quarry bowl and provide a breathtaking ocean view.
 Crystals, fossils of fish scales, faults, dramatic rock layering, and wildflowers ornament this amazing reserve.
 Do not collect fossils or disturb the slopes to expose new rock.
 Forrestal Nature Reserve is a 155-acre reserve and is a key component of the Peninsula's natural environment, a part of the Palos Verdes Nature Preserve.
-The reserve and trails are dog friendly but are not stroller friendly.
-Parking is available at the Ladera Linda Community Center or along Forrestal Drive.
-The Palos Verdes Nature Preserve’s education department provides family adventures and guided hikes at George F. Canyon Nature Center.
-A calendar listing of programs is available on the website.
+It’s usually not very crowded (bonus!) and is a perfect introduction to hiking for little legs.